 What is Compote?

-"...preparation of fruits, fresh or dried, cooked (either whole or chopped) in a sugar syrup.
-With fresh fruits, they are poached either on slow or high heat."
+...preparation of fruits, fresh or dried, cooked (either whole or chopped) in a sugar syrup.
+With fresh fruits, they are poached either on slow or high heat.

-How Long Does Apple Compote Keep?
+How Long Does Apple Compote Last?

 Is Apple Compote the Same As Apple Sauce?